SamanthaHoke/Markdown-Documents/AngularNotes.md

 ###Directives
->Directives appear in the HTML file.
+>Directives appear in the HTML file, usually as attributes of HTML elements.
+Can also be used as custom element names.
+>
+>Named as ng-*name* or data-ng-*name*.

 **ng-app**
 **ng-app = "Name"**